-However, in the event of our insolvency, the mandatory commodity broker liquidation provisions of the US Bankruptcy Code and the Commission's rules described in section IV below will apply.
-In other words, in the event of our insolvency, the positions in any accounts that we may open that comply with the Indirect Clearing RTS, and the related assets, will be ported or liquidated pursuant to the requirements of the US Bankruptcy Code and the Commission's rules rather than in accordance with the Indirect Clearing RTS.
+US Securities Investor Protection Act (SIPA) (in respect of Non-US Listed Equity Options), described in section IV below will apply.
+In other words, in the event of our insolvency, the positions in any accounts that we may open at the clearing member level that comply with the Indirect Clearing RTS, and the related assets, will be ported or liquidated pursuant to the requirements of the US Bankruptcy Code and the CFTC's rules and/or SIPA rather than in accordance with the Indirect Clearing RTS.